CyberDave80/AI2C-Prereqs/lesson09/Clean Code/python_formatter_linter_exercises.md

 pre-commit run --all-files
 ```

 ✅ *Check*: Try committing again.
-Now, in addition to formatting and linting, your code will be checked for types, security issues, spelling, trailing whitespace, file
+Now, in addition to formatting and linting, your code will be checked for types, security issues, spelling, trailing whitespace, and more.